Vine (service): Competitors

 Instagram added 15-second video sharing in June 2013.
 Since then, the video functionality expanded with additional features: widescreen videos, 60-second videos, and up to 10 minutes of video in a multi-video post.
 As with Vine, Instagram videos loop and have no playback controls by default.
 Snapchat added 10-second video sharing in December 2012.

 YouTube launched a GIF creator in 2014.
 This tool allows up to six seconds of any supported YouTube video to be converted to a GIF.
 Sign-ups for the GIF beta are now discontinued.
 YouTube later began catering to those who create primarily shorter videos with its YouTube Shorts platform.

 TikTok (called Douyin in China) was created a few months before the discontinuation of Vine.
 Its current edition is the result of the merger of the original TikTok app with Musical.ly, which was founded in 2014 and became popular in 2015.
 TikTok is similar to Vine in that it is a simple short video platform with the added option of Duet, meaning that two different TikTok creators may collaborate at different times to create a final video; The Verge called it "the closest thing we'll get to having Vine back".
-TikTok is not much younger than Vine, as its predecessor Musical.ly was introduced only a year after Vine's inception, but it exploded in popularity in the late 2010s after Vine was shut down.
+TikTok is not much younger than Vine, as its predecessor Musical.ly was introduced only a year after Vine's inception, but it increased in popularity in the late 2010s after Vine was shut down.

-Successor
+Successors

-Huddles (originally named "Byte" later Clash) is a successor to Vine created by a team led by Vine co-founder Dom Hofmann.
+Huddles (originally named "Byte", later Clash) is a successor to Vine created by a team led by Vine co-founder Dom Hofmann.
 Videos can last between two and six-and-a-half seconds and loop continuously.
 The launch had originally been planned for mid-2018.
 Reports from early 2018 showed that Hofmann had already started reaching out to social media personalities in hopes to secure viral content for the new platform.
 On May 4, 2018, Hofmann announced on the V2 community forums website and the official Twitter account that the project had been postponed indefinitely.
 On November 8, 2018, Hofmann announced the official name for 'V2' would be 'Byte', and that it was set for release in the spring of 2019.
 Byte underwent a closed beta period with community members from a Byte dedicated forum who were invited to test the app.
 Byte was officially launched on the iOS and Android stores on January 24, 2020.
 On January 26, 2021, Hofmann announced in the Byte forum that the app would be run by a company named Clash.
-Months later Byte was re-launched and re-named to Clash, which was eventually re-named again to Huddles.
+Months later Byte was re-launched and renamed to Clash, which was eventually renamed again to Huddles.
+On May 3, 2023, Huddles announced its discontinuation as a standalone service via a series of tweets and a Medium blog post.
+The company began to remove the Huddles app from the Apple's App Store and Google Play Store in a phased manner, with the process commencing immediately upon announcement.